top of page

 Does registering a business name make me a company?

-No. Registering a business name does not make you a company.
-ASIC sole trader, partnership, company, trust
+No. Registering a business name does not make me a company.
+ASIC sole trader, partnership, company, trust.

 Can I change from sole trader to company later?